 IDEA–>REQUIREMENTS–>DESIGN concept–>DESIGN detailed–>PROTOTYPE–>MANUFACTURING

 Concept design is the initial big picture or macro design.
 It shows us what problems the product will solve, how it will solve them, and what it will feel like as it is solving them.
 Arguably the most creative stage of product development, concept design is stickies slapped on whiteboards, ink and wash, napkins and crayons even.
 It calls on us to consider sweeping ideas and all the various possibilities.
 The more the better.
 In concept design lies the very soul of innovation.

 Detailed design, for many product developers, signals the introduction of CAD tools.
 It’s the cold hard truth phase where we build mathematically correct virtual models.
 In detailed design, we worry about manufacturability, clearances, and how long you can use the product before it starts a fire.

 One more thing: Notice I didn’t say concept design is limited to sports cars and shiny laptops.
 Potato harvesters, water treatment devices, industrial packaging lines, hospital equipment–any product worth developing–goes through some form of concept design.
 Or should.

 Concept design for an electric vehicle

 In all of our articles about Creo and concept design, we argue that a role exists for CAD before detailed design–in concept design.
 Furthermore, we’re working to show it can enhance concept design.
 But that’s for future posts.

 Find out how PTC’s concept design suite can help you.
-In this prerecorded webinar, we’ll show you how you can easily share data with colleagues and partners, eliminate the need to recreate drawings and models, and maintain design integrity throughout the product development process.
+See how you can easily share data with colleagues and partners, eliminate the need to recreate drawings and models, and maintain design integrity throughout the product development process.

 [Ed.
 This post has been updated from the original with new information.]